hazae41/network-signaler/README.md

 You can register your node so it can be used by applications and services

 Your node should
-- be publicly accessible via WebSocket-over-HTTPS (this should be the case if you used a cloud hosting)
+- be publicly accessible via HTTPS (this should be the case if you used a cloud hosting)
 - respond with correct access-control headers (this should be the case if you used a cloud hosting)
 - have a correct uptime (this should be the case if you pay for it)